call me before the other side does

 Attorney Woodard was selected by the Memphis Business Journal as a 2021 'Best of the Bar' Honoree.
 An honor bestowed to those considered to be the top legal minds of the Mid-South.

-Attorney Woodard is a member of the Memphis Bar Association ( Co-Chair for Alternative Dispute Resolution Section), the National Bar Association (2022-2023 Family Law Section Chair), the Ben F. Jones Chapter of the Nat'l Bar Association (2023 Recording Secretary), the American Bar Association (2022-23 Family Law Section Parliamentarian and Council Member; 2022-23 Child Support Chair; 2022-23 Family Law Communications Chair), the ADR American Inn of Court, the Young Lawyers' Campaign for Equal Justice (alumnus, 2020 Chair), the American Inns of Court (alumnus) and the Phi Lambda Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated.
+Attorney Woodard is a member of the Memphis Bar Association ( Co-Chair for Alternative Dispute Resolution Section), the National Bar Association (2022-2023 Family Law Section Chair), the Ben F. Jones Chapter of the Nat'l Bar Association (2023 Recording Secretary and CLE Chair), the American Bar Association (2022-23 Family Law Section Parliamentarian and Council Member; 2022-23 Child Support Chair; 2022-23 Family Law Communications Chair), the ADR American Inn of Court, the Young Lawyers' Campaign for Equal Justice (alumnus, 2020 Chair), the American Inns of Court (alumnus) and the Phi Lambda Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated.

 Attorney Woodard is a proud graduate of Hamilton High School, Christian Brothers University and Memphis Law; she served as an inaugural mentor for Christian Brothers University's First Generation Program and Memphis Law's Professional Development Program.
-Attorney Woodard is committed to the betterment of her beloved Memphis and was honored to be selected as a 2021-2022 New Memphis Fellow.
+Attorney Woodard is committed to the betterment of her beloved Memphis and was honored to have be selected as a 2021-2022 New Memphis Fellow.
 Additionally, she sits on the Board of Directors and serves as the Governance Chair for Memphis Delta Preparatory Charter School, an elementary school in her childhood community.

 Attorney Woodard studied abroad and holds certifications in intercultural mediation and international arbitration from Humboldt University in Berlin, Germany.